talktogproject/ethicsteacher/integrity.md

 Researchers should then:

-[x] be aware of existing laws, codes of practice, policies, and publication rules in their field [x] acquire the necessary skills and training (including ethics training) that is applicable to their field [x] take initiative in asking questions or raising concerns when issues arise [x] be transparent and accountable to their peers and their organization
+[x] be aware of existing laws, codes of practice, policies, and publication rules in their field [x] acquire the necessary skills and training (including ethics training) applicable to their field [x] take initiative in asking questions or raising concerns when issues arise [x] be transparent and accountable to their peers and their organization